x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/configure-maximum-recording-duration.md

 5. Click **Save**.

-### Use the Shell to configure the maximum recording duration
+### Use Exchange Online PowerShell to configure the maximum recording duration

 This example sets the maximum recording duration to 10 minutes for a UM dial plan named `MyUMDialPlan`.

 ```
 Set-UMDialPlan -identity MyUMDialPlan -MaxRecordingDuration 10